National Archaeological Museum in Athens

-The National Archaeological Museum is the biggest museum in the country, with a huge range of collections covering all periods of antiquity.
+The National Archaeological Museum in Athens is the biggest museum in Greece, with a huge range of collections covering all periods of antiquity.
 It is definetely one of the highlights of Athens that you must see with your kids.

-The neoclassical museum building is impressive in itself; within it you can find exhibits dating from the prehistoric era to the Cycladic and Mycenaean civilizations.
-You will find sculptures, figurines and pots from the Archaic Period to the Roman Period as well as a section devoted to Ancient Egypt.
+The neoclassical museum building is impressive in itself.
+Inside, you can find exhibits dating from the prehistoric era to the Cycladic and Mycenaean civilizations.
+There are many sculptures, figurines and pots and weapons from the Archaic Period to the Roman Period as well as a section devoted to Ancient Egypt

-For older children we suggest, in addition to the above, the Mycenaean sculptures from the pre-historic collection, the Egyptian collection and also the antiquities from Thira (Santorini) island, located on the top floor of the museum.
+For older children we recommend, in addition to the above, the Mycenaean sculptures from the pre-historic collection, the Egyptian collection, and also the antiquities from Thira (Santorini) island, located on the top floor of the museum.

 Families should know